If you’ve been charged with domestic violence in Houston, Texas, a conviction in Houston can have severe consequences.

 – Whether there is a history of assault on family member in the household

 These factors and others can come into play when a prosecutor considers whether to drop charges in a domestic violence case.

 Do I have to testify at my domestic violence trial in Houston?

 Under Texas law, most people charged with crimes have a Constitutional right to testify on their own behalf.
 However, there are some circumstances in which your attorney may advise you not to take the stand.
 This usually occurs when your testimony could potentially hurt your case or open up other areas for additional questioning that would damage your credibility or chances of winning.

 Why do I need a domestic violence defense attorney in Texas?

 Domestic violence cases are legally complex and emotionally charged.
 You need an experienced domestic violence lawyer who can navigate the criminal justice system and work to protect your rights.
 The right attorney will also be able to help you understand the charges against you and the possible consequences of a conviction.

-A Houston Domestic Violence Lawyer On Your Side
+Charged with Domestic Violence in Houston?
+Get An Experienced Criminal Defense Lawyer On Your Side

 We understand that everyone makes mistakes.
 We’re here to make sure these mistakes don’t lead to further problems for you and your family.
-If you’ve been accused of domestic violence in Houston, contact experienced domestic violence lawyer Lisa Shapiro Strauss.
+If you’ve been accused of or charged with domestic violence in Houston, Texas, contact experienced criminal defense lawyer Lisa Shapiro Strauss.